The Bankrate promise

 The three credit bureaus, Experian, Equifax and TransUnion, provide a free copy of your report once a year.
 You can obtain it at AnnualCreditReport.com.

-Next, determine how much you can spend on a house, which will help you narrow down the search.
+Determine how much you can spend on a house to help narrow down the search.
 Once you know this, it’s important to figure out how much your down payment will be and if you have enough money saved for the amount.

 “Ideally, you have this money set aside in a savings account to have it ready when you get to buying a home,” van Faassen says.